-This Spotlight post uses data on students’ Individualized Education Plans (IEPs) and computer science (CS) course enrollment records from the 2018-2019 school year to explore students’ participation in CS education across grade bands.
+This Spotlight post uses data on students’ Individualized Education Plans and course enrollment records from the 2018-2019 school year to explore the degree to which students with disabilities are participating in CS.

 This year, the Research Alliance launched new studies aimed at identifying and addressing barriers to implementing CS4All and developing Culturally Responsive-Sustaining Educational practices in CS instruction.
 We also introduced our new Equity Indicators series, with analyses examining high school students’ access to advanced coursework and a positive school climate.
 Looking ahead, we will be working to develop a full suite of equity indicators, pinpointing differences not only in student outcomes, but also key resources and opportunities available to students, from pre-K through college.